OpenShot/openshot-qt/doc/getting_started.rst

 System Requirements
 -------------------
 Video editing benefits from large amounts of memory, modern multi-core CPUs, and fast disks.
 Basically, you want the best computer you can afford when editing video.
-Here are the minimum system requirements:
+Here are the minimum system requirements and the recommended system requirements:

 .. list-table::
    :widths: 50 50